How Much Does It Cost to Insulate a 30’x40’ Metal Building?

 Fiberglass insulation with polypropylene facing (often referred to as “vinyl”) will run you anywhere from roughly $0.50 for a single-layer, R13 insulation system to about $1.50 per square foot for a double-layer, R-30 insulation system depending on quality, thickness and other variables.
 So, for the entire, 1,200 square foot building, you’re looking at paying somewhere in the range of $600 – $1,800 for materials. (*Prices are subject to change due to inflation and availability.)

-As far as labor, you can expect to pay somewhere in the range of $0.50 – $1.25 per square foot to have someone install insulation in your 30’x40’ metal building at the time the building is erected.
+As far as labor, you can expect to pay somewhere in the range of $0.50 – $1.25 per square foot to have someone install insulation in your 30’x40’ metal building for new construction.
 Ultimately, you’re looking at somewhere in the vicinity of $600 – $1,500 for labor.

 (*Prices are subject to change.)